Makkovik: Climate

 Like most of Labrador, Makkovik has a subarctic climate (Köppen Dfc) with short, mild summers and very cold winters.
 Typically for its region but unusually for subarctic regions generally, precipitation is high with a minimum from March to May.
 This high precipitation and cool summers is due to the powerful influence of the Icelandic Low and the Labrador Current on its western side, and gives very heavy snowfall of 411.6 cm per year with an average maximum cover of 69 cm during March and April.
 The greatest snow depth was 152 cm on April 17, 1997.
 Unlike most places with a pronounced subarctic climate, Makkovik has a pronounced seasonal lag with August being much warmer than July and September averaging slightly warmer than June.

 Politics

 Makkovik is governed by an AngajukKâk (currently Barry Andersen) and a five-member Inuit Community Government.
 The ICG consists of four members elected by the Inuit population (currently Bernie Andersen, Tony Andersen, Elizabeth Evans-Mitchell and Caroline Rideout) and one member elected by the non-Inuit population (currently Dion Rideout).

 In the provincial House of Assembly, Makkovik is represented as part of the riding of Torngat Mountains which is currently represented by Lela Evans.
 Three of the four most recent MHAs for Torngat Mountains have been from Makkovik.

-In the House of Commons, Makkovik is represented as part of Labrador which is currently represented by Yvonne Jones.
+In the House of Commons, Makkovik is represented as part of Labrador which is currently represented by Philip Earle.

 In the Nunatsiavut Assembly, Makkovik is represented as its own single-member electoral district.
 The current representative is Thomas Evans while past representatives have been: